pmohinder/platform-docs/13_Rest_API/Readme.md

 API calls are made to a URL to identify the location from which the data is accessed.
-You must replace the placeholders \<server IP\> and \<port\> with actual details for your PolyLogyx server.
+You must replace the placeholders \<server IP\> and \<port\> with actual details for your EclecticIQ ER server.
 The BASE_URL follows this template: https://\<server\>:\<port\>/services/api/v1/

 Authentication
 --------------

-The PolyLogyx API requires all requests to present a valid access token (x-access-token) specified in the HTTP Authorization header for every HTTP request.
+The EclecticIQ ER API requires all requests to present a valid access token (x-access-token) specified in the HTTP Authorization header for every HTTP request.
 If the access token key is missing or invalid, a 401 unauthorized response code is returned.